shodruky-rhyammer/gl-streaming/README.md

   (X Server is now required by client).

-  Some codes are from @mittorn fork and do my attempt to run on GL4ES.
+  Some codes are from @mittorn fork for base methods, @tinmaniac for base Android port and do my attempt on implement all stub methods to run on GL4ES.

 * gl_server : server framework